Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector

-Notice that the operators in Eq. (\ref{eq:SMEFT-6}) are in the unbroken phase.
+Notice that the operators in Eq.~(\ref{eq:SMEFT-6}) are in the unbroken phase.
 It is more convenient to work in the broken phase where the physical $Z$ boson is manifest.
 The SMEFT operators in the broken phase were worked out in~\cite{Jenkins:2017jig}, and here we review their main results relevant to this paper, limiting ourselves to the gauge sector.

-When including dimension-6 operators, the kinetic terms of the gauge bosons receive contributions from the two operators in the second line of Eq. (\ref{eq:SMEFT-6}) and thus must be normalized.
+When including dimension-6 operators, the kinetic terms of the gauge bosons receive contributions from the SMEFT operators $(H^{\dagger}H)W_{\mu\nu}^{I}W^{I\mu\nu}$ and $(H^{\dagger}H)B_{\mu\nu}B^{\mu\nu}$, and thus must be normalized.
 In order to do so, the gauge fields and couplings in the unbroken phase are redefined as follows: